PLEnuM-group/AbstractMediumProperties.jl/docs/src/api.md

 ```@meta
-CurrentModule = AbstractMediumProperties
+CurrentModule = CherenkovMediumBase
 ```

 # API Reference

-This section provides a detailed reference for all functions and types defined in the `AbstractMediumProperties` module.
+This section provides a detailed reference for all functions and types defined in the `CherenkovMediumBase` module.

 ```@index
 ```

 ```@autodocs
-Modules = [AbstractMediumProperties]
+Modules = [CherenkovMediumBase]
 ```